lonski/word-tower/README.md

 # Word Tower
 A word typing game.
 Type words visible on blocks on your keyboard to make them disappear and earn points.
 Do not let the blocks fall on the floor.
+Type words underneath other words to earn bonus - the more words are laying on top of typed word, the bigger it will be.

 ## Running